skolenkin/fuel-plugin-nfs/README.md

-NFS Server Plugin for Cinder
+External NFS backend for Cinder
 ============

 NFS plugin is a Cinder extension (configuring cinder volume service to use NFS storage).